Vice admiral (United States): U.S. Navy

 The total number of active-duty flag officers is capped at 162 for the U.S. Navy.
 For the Navy, no more than 20% of the service's active-duty flag officers may have more than two stars.
 Some of these slots can be reserved by statute.
 Officers serving in certain Defense Agency Director positions such as the Director of the Defense Logistics Agency (DLA), when filled by a naval officer, are vice admirals.
 The Superintendent of the United States Naval Academy is usually a vice admiral, either upon nomination or shortly thereafter.
 The President may also add vice admirals to the Navy if they are offset by removing an equivalent number of three-star officers from other services.
 Finally, all statutory limits may be waived at the President's discretion during time of war or national emergency.

 U.S. Coast Guard

 By statute, no more than five vice admiral positions may exist in the Coast Guard and, if there are five, one must be the chief of staff of the Coast Guard.

 U.S. Public Health Service Commissioned Corps

-By statute, the only U.S. Public Health Service Commissioned Corps officer who holds the rank of vice admiral is the officer serving as Surgeon General of the United States.
+By statute, the only U.S. Public Health Service Commissioned Corps officer who holds the rank of vice admiral is the officer serving as the surgeon general of the United States.